 There are methods and treatments in place that can prevent such unfortunate transfers of the HIV virus in such ways.
 Transfusion of infected blood can be avoided through screening and examination of the blood.
 ART can also prevent the spread of HIV from an unborn child from the mother.
 Only when treatment is not available or the methods not properly done is transfer an occurrence.

 The different immune systems of children

-As a rule children have different immune systems than that of adults.
-Children’s immune systems are still developing and as a rule differ in reactions to the HIV virus.
-They also have differing metabolism than adults do.
+As a rule, children have different immune systems than that of adults.
+Children’s immune systems are still developing and as a rule, differ in reactions to the HIV virus.
+They also have a different metabolism than adults do.
 Their metabolisms are often much higher than adults but slow gradually over time as they reach adulthood.
 They also contain a lot more fat stores than adults as a general rule.
 Research seems to indicate promising results.
 Children seem to recover their immune system better than adults and seem to respond better to treatment.
-It has been theorized that this could be due to their still maturing immune system however nothing conclusive has been proven.
+It has been theorized that this could be due to their still maturing immune system, however, nothing conclusive has been proven.
 There still needs to be more studies conducted on the matter to have a definite and ending finality.
 This makes the study of HIV more challenging and taxing.

 Despite children being more receptive to treatment, prescribing the proper doses of ARV to them can be challenging.
 Often the proper doses are not really known.
 Tablets can be difficult to cut and the exact and proper measurement of treatment can be challenging.
 This is also to compound the fact that regular dosage can be difficult to give to children as their taste palettes may not agree with the medication.
 Often the best results may require direct ingestion.
 This may involve feeding through a tube directly into the stomach of the child.
 For the best results, it is also best that a pediatrician with previous experience in dealing with HIV in infants registers treatment of medication.
 It is all not bleak.
 There are a lot of positive bright spots on the horizon and treatment is generally positive.
 This is true.